Rajinikanth’s 2.0 Might Have Just Helped Kamal Haasan’s Indian 2 To Begin!

 The Update

 At the same time, the report also talks about an update regarding the production house.
-It is being said that an auditing has been done in order to look in to whether 2.0 has turned out to be a profitable venture or not.
+It is being said that an auditing has been done in order to look into whether 2.0 has turned out to be a profitable venture or not.

 2.0 Was A Success

 2.0 had made some splendid collections at the box office.
 However, there has been a long debate on whether the movie was a profitable venture or not.
-Now, the latest report claims that, after auditing they might have found that the movie was a profitable venture and hence, the production has has given the nod to go forward with Indian 2, which is also a big budget venture.
+Now, the latest report claims that after auditing, they might have found that the movie was a profitable venture and hence, the production house has given the nod to go forward with Indian 2, which is also a big-budget venture.